 Compared to a permaculture goal statement

 When starting a permaculture design, the first step is defining a goal statement (see info from Milkwood here).
 The goal statement describes what you're hoping to get from your design, its a vision of the final outcome.
-I think that the holistic goal is broader, its a goal for the whole property, rather than a specific design.
-The holistic goal is similar to the statement of purpose in the holistic goal.
+I think that the holistic goal is broader, its a goal for the whole property and lifestyle, rather than a just specific design.
+The permaculture goal statement is similar to the statement of purpose in the holistic goal.
 The extra parts of the holistic goal help you to get into more detail.

 Have you written am holistic goal?
 Or a permaculture goal statement?
 What resources did you find useful?